metaleap/go-tinylang/README.md

 ## Purpose:

-A self-contained (stdlib-only, no deps) interactive Read-Eval-Print-Loop (REPL) of a minimalist tiny language with multiple (principally / architecturally "pluggable") interpreters.
+A self-contained (stdlib-only, no deps) interactive Read-Eval-Print-Loop (REPL) of a minimalist tiny uni-typed language with multiple (principally / architecturally "pluggable") interpreters.

 **That is: a minimal working skeleton for developing (in Go) custom languages to be lexed-parsed-and-interpreted.**